intuition-dev/intuDocs/docs/README.md

-# MetaBake
+# Metabake

 ## 'All my friends KNOW the low-coder'

-### MetaBake is open source and extensible low-code productivity tool for programmers.
+### Metabake is open source and extensible low-code productivity tool for programmers.

 ## Overview
-MetaBake mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
-MetaBake open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
+Metabake mbake CLI tool is a modern way to generate websites and dynamic webapps via low-code to help you achieve high developer productivity, without additional effort.
+Metabake open source tool helps you deliver web apps 10X faster with less coding by leveraging our documented high-productivity approaches/pillars.
 It leverages static generation; with Pug, Markdown and more; including dynamic apps, data binding, extensible baseCMS, components and more.

-MetaBake is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
+Metabake is a simple tool, but can build any type of an app or website, and it allows for gradual adoption.
 You can start by slowly adopting just a few of its approaches.

 Prerequisites: you should know HTML, CSS an .js - that is all we use.
 If you need to catch up, we recommend this book: 'Design and Build Websites' by Jon Duckett.